kodans/MyApps/README.md

  programm will then output the payslip details.

  run Tests:

- Navigate to the PayslipGenerator.Tests using commandline run dotnet build run dotnet test
+     Navigate to the PayslipGenerator.Tests using commandline

+     run dotnet test

  ## PayslipGenerator (Console application struture)
  Core Folder includes